pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 Filtering
 ~~~~~~~~~
-The rank-based evaluation allows using the "filtered setting", which is enabled by default.
-When evaluating
+The rank-based evaluation allows using the "filtered setting" motivated by [bordes2013]_, which is enabled by default.
-the tail prediction for a triple :math:`(h, r, t)`, i.e. scoring all triples :math:`(h, r, e)`, there may be
+When evaluating the tail prediction for a triple :math:`(h, r, t)`, i.e. scoring all triples :math:`(h, r, e)`, there
-additional known triples :math:`(h, r, t')` for :math:`t \neq t'`.
+may be additional known triples :math:`(h, r, t')` for :math:`t \neq t'`.
 If the model predicts a higher score for
 :math:`(h, r, t')`, the rank will increase, and hence the measured model performance will decrease.
 However, giving
 :math:`(h, r, t')` a high score (and thus a low rank) is desirable since it is a true triple as well.
 Thus, the
 filtered evaluation setting ignores for a given triple :math:`(h, r, t)` the scores of all other *known* true triples